shashikant231/Travelog-/README.md

 Open terminal -[ctrl+alt+T]  <br />
 git clone https://github.com/shashikant231/Travelog-.git

-## Install Python\
+## Install Python
-It is very likely that you already have Python installed out of the box.
+It is very likely that you already have Python installed.
 To check if you have it installed (and which version it is), open a terminal and type the following command:

 python3 --version\
 Python 3.6.1